shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**50. Types of models â€• There are 3 main types of object recognition algorithms, for which the nature of what is predicted is different.
+**50. Types of models ― There are 3 main types of object recognition algorithms, for which the nature of what is predicted is different.
 They are described in the table below:**

 &#10230;